AgoraIO/video-sdk-samples-android/Docs-Examples/sdk_quickstart/README.md

 8.  **Leave the channel when the local user ends the call**

-    To leave a channel, you call the `leaveChannel` method of the Agora Engine instance, set the `joined` status to false, and hide the local and remote `SurfaceView`s.

     ``` java
     public void leaveChannel() {
         if (!joined) {
             sendMessage("Join a channel first");
         } else {
+            // To leave a channel, call the `leaveChannel` method
             agoraEngine.leaveChannel();
             sendMessage("You left the channel");

             activity.runOnUiThread(() -> {
-                // Stop remote video rendering.
+                // Hide local and remote SurfaceViews
                 if (remoteSurfaceView != null)  remoteSurfaceView.setVisibility(View.GONE);
-                // Stop local video rendering.
                 if (localSurfaceView != null) localSurfaceView.setVisibility(View.GONE);
             });
+            // Set the `joined` status to false
             joined = false;
-            destroyVideoSDKEngine();
+            // Destroy the engine instance
+            destroyAgoraEngine();
         }
     }
     ```

-    In this implementation, you initiate the Agora Engine when the local user joins a channel and destroy the engine when the user leaves the channel.
-In order to send video and audio streams to  Agora, you need to ensure that the local user gives permission to access the camera and microphone on the local device.

-    To elegantly start and stop your app:

-1.  **Check that the app has the correct permissions and initiate  Agora Engine**

-    The following method checks whether the `RECORD_AUDIO` and `CAMERA` permissions have been granted by the user:
+1.  **Clean up the resources used by the app**

     ``` java
-    protected boolean checkSelfPermission() {
-        return ContextCompat.checkSelfPermission(mContext, REQUESTED_PERMISSIONS[0]) == PackageManager.PERMISSION_GRANTED &&
-                ContextCompat.checkSelfPermission(mContext, REQUESTED_PERMISSIONS[1]) == PackageManager.PERMISSION_GRANTED;
-    }
-    ```

-1.  **Clean up the resources used by your app**

-    When the user closes the app, stop local preview, leave the joined channel, and call `agoraEngine.destroy` to clean up the resources you created.

-    ``` java
-    protected void onDestroy() {
+    protected void destroyAgoraEngine() {
-        super.onDestroy();
-        agoraEngine.stopPreview();
-        agoraEngine.leaveChannel();

-        // Destroy the engine in a sub-thread to avoid congestion
+        // Release the RtcEngine instance to free up resources
-        new Thread(() -> {
         RtcEngine.destroy();
         agoraEngine = null;
-        }).start();
     }
     ```

 ## Test your implementation

-Agora recommends you run this project on a physical mobile device, as some simulators may not support the full features of this project.
-To ensure that you have implemented Video Calling in your app:
+This section explains how to run the sample project and see the corresponding features in an app.
+Best practice is to run this project on a physical mobile device, as some simulators may not support the full features of this project.

 1. [Generate a temporary token](https://docs.agora.io/en/video-calling/reference/manage-agora-account#generate-a-temporary-token) in Agora Console.

 2. In your browser, navigate to the <Link target="_blank" to="{{Global.DEMO_BASIC_VIDEO_CALL_URL}}">Agora web demo</Link> and update _App ID_, _Channel_, and _Token_ with the values for your temporary token, then click **Join**.

+    3. In Android Studio:

-    3. In Android Studio, in `app/java/com/example/quickstart_base/MainActivity.java`, update `appId`, `channelName` and `token` with the values for your temporary token.
+        1. In `app/java/com/example/quickstart_base/MainActivity.java` of the sample project, update `appId`, `channelName`, and `token` with the values for your temporary token.

-    1. Connect a physical Android device to your development device.

-    1. In Android Studio, click **Run app**.
+        1. Click **Run app**.
 A moment later you see the project installed on your device.
 If this is the first time you run the project, you need to grant microphone and camera access to your app.

-    6. Click **Join** to start a call.
+    4. Click **Join** to start a call.
 Now, you can see yourself on the device screen and talk to the remote user using your app.

 ## Reference

 This section contains information that completes the information in this page, or points you to documentation that explains other aspects to this product.

 - [Downloads](https://docs.agora.io/en/video-calling/reference/downloads) shows you how to install Video SDK manually.

-- To ensure communication security in a test or production environment, use a token server to generate token is recommended to ensure communication security, see [Implement the authentication workflow](https://docs.agora.io/en/video-calling/develop/authentication-workflow).

 - For a more complete example, see the <a href="https://github.com/AgoraIO/API-Examples/tree/main/Android">open source  Video Calling example project</a> on GitHub.